gabogar1/Stablecoin-Dashboard/README.md

-# Stablecoin Market Dashboard
+# Stablecoins Market Dashboard

-A Next.js dashboard for tracking stablecoin market data (USDT, USDC, DAI, BUSD, FRAX and TrueUSD) with real-time analytics and visualizations, powered by Supabase.
+A Next.js dashboard for tracking stablecoins market data (USDT, USDC, DAI, BUSD, FRAX and TrueUSD) with real-time analytics and visualizations, powered by Supabase.

 You can see the live dashboard at [stablecoins.gabrielgarciasuarez.com](https://stablecoins.gabrielgarciasuarez.com/).